Designing end-to-end flow to democratizing decentralized-finance .

 KEY TAKEWAYS

+Even though I was the only designer at Axal, I never designed in a vacuum.
+I made it a priority to stay in constant conversation with both engineers and users.
 This rhythm not only helped me grow as a designer by sharpening my collaboration and research skills, but it also helped us grow the product itself, ensuring every feature was both technically sound and genuinely valuable.

 Project type: Product Design